-2. Determine their own mode of procedure and seek out other persons to assist when necessary.
+Determine their own mode of procedure and seek out other persons to assist when necessary.

-3. Meet generally monthly (at least 10 times per year) with a majority of its members constituting a quorum.
+Meet as often as necessary with a majority of its members constituting a quorum.

-4. Adhere to the following meeting guidelines: Any vote that is taken by the Ministry teams must pass by a majority of the members of the ministry team, regardless of the number of members present at a particular meeting.
-A majority of all of the members must be present in order to conduct a meeting.
-Minutes must be issued to show what decisions were made.
-These minutes shall be submitted to the church clerk for communication to the membership.
+Adhere to the following meeting guidelines: Any vote that is taken by the Ministry teams must pass by a majority of the members of the ministry team, regardless of the number of members present at a particular meeting.

-5. Have the authority to spend up to the amount that is assigned to them in the annual budget.
-Each team shall submit expected monthly expenditures for the next year to the Operations Ministry Team for inclusion in the proposed annual budget each October in preparation for the annual congregational meeting.
+Have the authority to spend up to the amount that is assigned to them in the annual budget.